ellenbroad/ellenbroadcom/about.md

 I like science fiction films, board games and pop music and I like incorporating these into data-related work [wherever I can](https://twitter.com/peterkwells/status/609727042855268352?ref_src=twsrc%5Etfw).
 I even co-designed a [board game about open data](http://theodi.org/news/you-can-now-buy-your-own-copy-of-datopolis-the-open-data-board-game) with Jeni Tennison that's been picked up in 19 countries.

 I'm on hiatus from writing and publishing at the moment, but am looking forward to returning to it in the future.
+I am not monitoring messages through this website closely while on hiatus.

 <form method="POST" action="https://formspree.io/ellen@ellenbroad.com">
   <input type="email" name="_replyto" placeholder="Your email">